audacity/audacity/README.txt

     * Muting specific time-shifted mono tracks produces audio at wrong point on timeline in exported file if muted tracks are to left of unmuted
-    * (Windows) Exported "Comments" ID3 tag not recognised by Windows Media Player or Explorer
+    * (Windows) Exported "Comments" ID3 tag not recognized by Windows Media Player or Explorer

+ * The optional FFmpeg library is not automatically detected after installation.
+Before importing or exporting using FFmpeg, you will need to go the Libraries tab of Preferences and click "Locate" in order to detect the installed library.

  * Genre WAV info tag (IGNR) not supported due to limitation in libsndfile